awardit/crustate/README.md

 };
 ```

-Sates use messages to communicate with other state-instances and the runtime.
+States use messages to communicate with other state-instances and the runtime.

 ### Message